Server Side Config

 Allow Repos To Define Their Own Workflows

-If you want repos to be able to define their own workflows you need to allow them to override the workflow
+If you want repos to be able to define their own workflows you need to allow them to override the workflow key and set allow_custom_workflows to true.

 DANGER